aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-java-opensource-observability.md

 ## Objective

-This pattern demonstrates how to use the _New EKS Cluster Open Source Observability Accelerator_ with Java based workloads and control plane logging.
+This pattern demonstrates how to use the _New EKS Cluster Open Source Observability Accelerator_ with Java based workloads.

+It also enables control plane logging for comprehensive monitoring on the EKS cluster.

 ## Prerequisites